Arnav92/GPT-Study-Generation/README.txt

 train.py has a small dataset of math problems as an example to help it learn, but it could very easily be adjusted to include new data. train.py focuses on training GPT-2's pretrained data.
-Notably, each run of train.py overwrites the previous data in the "gpt2-math-generator" folder to create a "fresh" start with each run of train.py.
+Notably, each run of train.py overwrites the previous data in the "gpt2-math-generator" folder (if the folder doesn't exist, it will create one) to create a "fresh" start with each run of train.py.
 This can be avoided by simply deleting the lines 3 lines below the "Delete old folder so we start from scratch" comment.

 test.py can be used to test the effectiveness of the new GPT-2 model after training it.
 Simply run the file, and it will output GPT-2's result using the new data